Electron spin resonance and collective excitations in magic-angle twisted bilayer graphene

 While the simple model of magnon geometric resonance provides an excellent explanation for the observed resonance of $r_3$ and $r_4$, our Hall-bar-shaped sample is not the ideal geometry for detecting geometric resonance, since it lacks a well-defined boundary that could form a cavity.
 This likely accounts for the main source of error in estimating the spin stiffness $J$.
 Nevertheless, the extracted value for $J$ and $v_B$ have the correct order of magnitude when compared with previous experimental characterizations based on the electronic entropy measurement at high temperature ~\cite{Saito2021pomeranchuk,Liu2022DtTLG} and spin wave transport in a Fabry-P\'erot cavity ~\cite{Fu2021magnon}.
-At the same time, there exists an alternative possibility that $r_2$ through $r_4$ all result from the geometric resonance of the magnon mode.
-This scenario will introduce slight modification to the estimated value of the spin stiffness $J$.
-Most importantly, the value of $J_H$ will remain the same, since the intercept of the $r_1$ mode is unchanged. \ Our findings suggest that a more accurate determination of $J$ and $v_B$ of the moir\'e flatband can be achieved by electron spin resonance measurement in a sample with well-defined cavity, such as the one used to study quantum Hall magnons ~\cite{Fu2021magnon}.
-Furthermore, we note that $r_5$ can be understood by considering a two-magnon mode, given its slope of $g=4$ ~\cite{Chinn1971twomagnon,Davies1972twomagnon}.

-Having characterized the microwave-induced collective excitations near the half filling of the moir\'e flatband, we are now in position to examine the dependence of these excitations on carrier density and magnetic field orientation.
-Fig.~\ref{fig4}a plots the dependence of \RHP\ as a function of moir\'e filling $\nu$ and an out-of-plane magnetic field \Bperp.
-The locations of the most prominent features in \RHP\ are identified in a schematic $\nu-B$ map, as shown in Fig.~\ref{fig4}b.
-According to this schematic map, the location of $r_1$ and $r_2$ modes remain mostly the same in the density range of $2 < \nu < 3$ and $-3 < \nu < -2$, which are marked by the green vertical dashed lines in Fig.~\ref{fig4}a-b.
-Such density dependence offers further validation that the microwave-induced resonance behavior is directly associated with the nature of `Dirac revival' at $\nu=\pm2$.
-As such, antiferromagnetic intervalley coupling provides an accurate description of the isospin order of the reconstructed Fermi surface.
+Furthermore, $r_5$ can be understood by considering a two-magnon mode, given its slope of $g=4$ (see SI for more details) ~\cite{Chinn1971twomagnon,Davies1972twomagnon}.